11. Beamline automation#

 _images/double_wheel_sm.jpg

-The automation concept is that each slot on the sample wheel is described by a row in the spreadsheet.
+The automation concept is that a measurement at an edge on a slot on the sample wheel is described by a row in the spreadsheet.
 Each column of the spreadsheet carries one parameter of the XAFS scan.

 _images/doublewheel_spreadsheet.png